Best Day Trips from Playa del Carmen (and Tulum) in Mexico

 9. See the Hidden Lagoon of Bacalar

-If you ever dreamed of visiting the overwater bungalows in the Maldives or Bora Bora and thought it’s too far or too expensive, I have a perfect alternative for you.
+If you ever dreamed of visiting the overwater bungalows in the Maldives or Bora Bora and thought it was too far or too expensive, I have a perfect alternative for you.
 Bacalar Lagoon offers blue waters that look just like in the Pacific.
 Pictures are worth more than a thousand words here!

 Bacalar is approximately 3 hours south of Playa by car, so it’s too far for a day trip.
 I recommend spending the night as the sunrise is gorgeous!